Guajillo Pepper vs New Mexico Chile: Cooking Differences

 Guajillo Pepper vs New Mexico Chile Heat Levels

-Here is where things get interesting: guajillo peppers are often listed with a heat range of 2,500–5,000 SHU in most culinary references, though some sources show variation depending on growing conditions and drying methods.
-New Mexico chile spans 1,000–8,000 SHU, placing it in the mild-to-medium heat classification that makes it so versatile for everyday cooking.
+The heat ranges are where this comparison gets specific: guajillo peppers are often listed with a heat range of 2,500-5,000 SHU in most cooking references, though some sources show variation depending on growing conditions and drying methods.
+New Mexico chile spans 1,000-8,000 SHU, placing it in the mild-to-medium heat classification that makes it so versatile for everyday cooking.

 At their respective midpoints, these two peppers are closer in heat than most people expect.
 A guajillo at peak heat sits around 5,000 SHU - roughly 1.5 to 2 times milder than a typical jalapeño (which runs 2,500-8,000 SHU).
 New Mexico chile at its hottest matches a jalapeño's upper range, but the mildest specimens barely register.